 Everyone knows that you don’t really need to implement gamification into drinking, but getting soused in a competitive setting is essential to human socialization.
 Who are you if you can’t sink the last beer pong cup or slam that quarter into the cup before you have to chug?
 You are a person at a great disadvantage.
 Learn your college drinking games; you’ll be thankful you did.

-- Gambling with Alcohol.
+2. Gambling with Alcohol.
 This is an easy concept that can be applied to a number of gambling games between two people, but wagering alcohol instead of money.
 The popular dice game, Cee-lo, can quickly be converted into a wild drinking games experience by betting a number of sips from a drink, instead of dollars against a players dice roll.
-The same idea works with card games such as heads up Blackjack, or Poker.
+The same idea works with card games such as Heads Up, Blackjack or Poker.

-- Pinky McDrinky.
-An ideal one of the drinking games for dice fans, Pinky McDrinky uses three dice, one pink and two white.
+3. Pinky McDrinky.
+Pinky McDrinky uses three dice, one pink and two white.
 One person starts by rolling the pink die, and then both players roll their white dice simultaneously.
 If your die matches the pink one, give a drink to the other player, but if the sum of the two white dice equals seven, both people take a swig.
 If each player rolls the same number, a quick match of “rock, paper, scissors” determines the winner of the round.
 Finally, if all three dice match, whoever grabs the pink one first is allowed to roll, forcing their opponent to drink the rolled amount.